spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/resource-mgmt.md

 7. Under **Workspace Quota**, you can specify the amount of CPU and memory that the entire workspace is allowed to consume.
 The default value is 0, which imposes no limit.

-8. If you want to limit resource use based on namespaces, enter the desired CPU and memory limit in the next to the namespace entry.
+8. If you want to limit resource use based on namespaces, enter the desired CPU and memory limit in the **Allocate CPU** and **Allocate memory** columns next to the namespace entry.

-   You can impose the limit more granularly by expanding the namespace row and enter the limit on the namespace in one particular cluster.
-You must ensure that resources alloted to individual namespaces do not exceed the workspace quota.
+   By default, the namespace in each cluster has the same resource limit.
+You can change this and enter the limit on the namespace in one particular cluster.
+You must ensure that resources alloted to individual namespaces do not exceed the workspace quota when added together.

 ### Validate